IBET PhD Project: Selection Criteria

 The IBET PhD Project seeks to change the academic landscape within the next five to 10 years by increasing the number of Indigenous and Black Engineering professors teaching and researching in universities across Canada.

 IBET Momentum Fellowships are awarded to eligible incoming CPR Black and Indigenous (a person who self-identifies as First Nations Status/Non-Status, Metis or Inuit as defined in the Canadian Constitution Act of 1982) graduate students registered in a full-time Engineering PhD program at one of the participating academic institutions.

 Selection of Fellows is a competitive process.
 Applicants must meet qualifying admissions requirements (normally a cumulative average of 80%) for their chosen Faculty of Engineering PhD program.

 Administration

 The Director of the IBET PhD Project is Professor Tiz Mekonnen.
 He is an associate Professor of Chemical Engineering at the University of Waterloo and Canada Research Chair in Sustainable Multiphase Polymers.
 Mekonnen spearheaded the initial development of the program, along with University of Waterloo Dean of Engineering, Mary Wells.
-Professor Mekonnen coordinates and leads the consortium.
+Professor Adeyemi Adesina joined the IBET PhD Project as Co-Director and works alongside Professor Mekonnen to coordinate and lead the consortium.